- What is ePermit?

 1. *Home Course* is required (if there is one available), but is missing on the ePermit form.

 The Home Course field is located under TERM on the left hand side of the ePermit form.
-Make sure home course and host course are equivalent by looking up the courses using the website noted below.
+Make sure home course and host course are equivalent by using ‘Add ePermit with Equivalent Courses’ to fill out an ePermit form.

 CUNY Baccalaureate students are not required to include a Baruch home course in the ePermit form.
 (CUNY Baccalaureate for Unique and Interdisciplinary Studies program)